-Presentation of monitoring data 2021: BASF, Bayer, Corteva, FMC, Sumitomo, Syngenta
+Presentation of monitoring data 2022: BASF, Bayer, Corteva, FMC, Syngenta

-- Disease pressure in 2021 was moderate with a later onset in some wheat growing regions in Europe.
-Field performance of DMI-containing fungicides was good when used according to the manufacturers and FRAC recommendation.
-The overall sensitivity levels were stable and comparable to previous years. - In 2021, monitoring was carried out in Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Sweden, The Netherlands, Turkey, Ukraine, and the United Kingdom. - In 2020, disease pressure was low to moderate with very dry conditions in some countries.
+- In 2022, monitoring was carried out in Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, Ukraine and United Kingdom. - Overall, the sensitivity of European populations monitored in 2022 stayed in the range observed in previous years.
+Slight shifts in sensitivity of populations have been observed depending on the individual active ingredient and regions.
+The field performance of DMI-containing fungicides was good when used according to the manufacturers and FRAC recommendations. - In 2021, monitoring was carried out in Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Sweden, The Netherlands, Turkey, Ukraine, and the United Kingdom. - In 2020, disease pressure was low to moderate with very dry conditions in some countries.
 DMIs field performance was good when used according to the manufacturers and FRAC recommendations.
 No general field resistance has been reported. - In 2020, monitoring was carried out in Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, Turkey, Ukraine and United Kingdom - In 2020, the sensitivity of populations was overall stable on European level with EC50 sensitivity values in the range of previous years. - Overall, as already reported in 2019, DMI EC50 sensitivity values were somewhat higher in the UK and Ireland than observed on the European continent where a gradient can be observed from North-West to South-East. - In Z. tritici, different DMI haplotypes can lead to varying levels of sensitivity depending on the chemical structure.
-As DMIs are generally cross-resistant, resistance management approaches should be the same for all DMIs. - In 2019, the sensitivity of the populations was overall stable on European level with EC50 sensitivity values slightly higher compared to 2018 in some geographies but overall, in the range of previous years. - In 2018, the sensitivity of the populations was overall stable on the European level.
+As DMIs are generally cross-resistant, resistance management approaches should be the same for all DMIs.

-- In 2016 and 2017, the sensitivity of populations was overall stable on a European level with regional differences also based on different disease epidemics.
+- In 2019, the sensitivity of the populations was overall stable on European level with EC50 sensitivity values slightly higher compared to 2018 in some geographies but overall, in the range of previous years. - In 2018, the sensitivity of the populations was overall stable on the European level. - In 2016 and 2017, the sensitivity of populations was overall stable on a European level with regional differences also based on different disease epidemics.
 In regions with lower sensitivity in 2015, the sensitivity of the populations was stable and, in some areas, even partially increased. - In 2015 depending on the individual active ingredient and regions slight shifts of sensitivity of populations have been observed.
 Highest EC50 values were observed in areas of elevated disease pressure and sub-optimal use of azoles in spray programs (e.g. reduction of rates in comparison to the manufacturer's recommended rate and inappropriate use of effective mixpartners). - After the slight increase in the frequency of less sensitive isolates from 2002 to 2004, the situation had stabilised between 2005 and 2008.
 In 2009, a trend to slightly higher EC50 values were observed in important cereal growing areas (France, Germany, Ireland, United Kingdom); this trend has slowed down in 2010 to 2012 and was stable in 2013.
 2014 sensitivity was in the same range as 2011.